 Don’t use pregnancy as an excuse to sit around and miss out on a summer of fun with your family!
 It’s too easy to get caught sitting on your rear instead of partaking in the adventure and sun that is summer.
-Whether you are in your 1st, 2nd, or (like me) 3rd trimester this summer, grab the family, check the bank account, and start having some fun.
+Whether you are in your 1st, 2nd, or 3rd trimester this summer, grab the family and start having some fun.

 15 Budget-Friendly Things To Do As A Family This Summer (While Pregnant)